-The Audit Committee members reviewed and discussed the audited consolidated financial statements for the year ended December 31, 2015 with management.
-The Audit Committee members also discussed with the Company's independent registered public accounting firm the matters required to be discussed by Auditing Standard 16, Communications with Audit Committees, as adopted by the Public Company Accounting Oversight Board (United States).
-The Audit Committee received the written disclosure letter from the independent registered public accounting firm, which letter is required by applicable requirements of the Public Company Accounting Oversight Board regarding the Company's independent registered public accounting firm's communications with the Audit Committee concerning independence, discussed with the independent registered public accounting firm any relationships that may impact the objectivity and independence of the independent registered public accounting firm and satisfied itself as to the independence of the independent registered public accounting firm.
-In addition, the members of the Audit Committee considered whether the provision of services for the year ended December 31, 2015 described below under Principal Accountant Fees and Services was compatible with maintaining such independence.
-Based upon these reviews and discussions, the Audit Committee recommended to the Board of Directors that the audited consolidated financial statements be included in the Company's Annual Report on Form 10-K for the year ended December 31, 2015, filed with the SEC.
+The Audit Committee is directly responsible for the appointment, compensation, retention and oversight of the independent external audit firm retained to audit the Company's financial statements (the "Audit Firm").
+In connection with its responsibilities, the Audit Committee received the written disclosure from the Audit Firm, which is required by applicable requirements of the Public Company Accounting Oversight Board (the "PCAOB") regarding the Audit Firm's communications with the Audit Committee concerning independence, discussed with the Audit Firm any relationships that may impact the objectivity and independence of the Audit Firm and satisfied itself as to the independence of the Audit Firm.
+In addition, the members of the Audit Committee considered whether the provision of services for the year ended December 31, 2017 described below under Principal Accountant Fees and Services was compatible with maintaining such independence.
+In conjunction with the mandated rotation of the Audit Firm's lead engagement partner, the Audit Committee and its chairperson are directly involved in the selection of Audit Firm's new lead engagement partner.

+The Audit Committee members reviewed and discussed the audited consolidated financial statements for the year ended December 31, 2017 with management.
+The Audit Committee members also discussed with the Audit Firm the matters required to be discussed under PCAOB standards.
+Based upon these reviews and discussions, the Audit Committee recommended to the Board of Directors that the audited consolidated financial statements be included in the Company's Annual Report on Form 10-K for the year ended December 31, 2017, filed with the SEC.